 If you are trying to decide whether to major in philosophy, it may help to know more about what philosophy is and what questions and methods it pursues.
 One of the most common misperceptions of philosophy is that it is in impractical field.
 But as Career Paths in Philosophy shows, nothing could be further from the truth.
-Our philosophy graduates go on to pursue an extraordinarily broad range of careers and advanced degrees, where they tend to do incredibly well, in part because philosophy teaches you how to think.
+Our philosophy graduates go on to pursue a broad range of careers and advanced degrees, where they tend to do incredibly well, in part because philosophy teaches you how to think.

 Set forth below are some facts that will help you understand what is distinctive about philosophy, why our graduates tend to do so well in such a broad range of endeavors, and what kinds of questions and methodologies philosophy majors pursue.